kylin734984/codelibrary/README.md

     2) using following command: python3 cleangwas.py -h for help.

 Details:
-    1) SNPs meeting following conditions will be removed:beta<0 se<0
+    1) SNPs meeting following conditions will be removed: beta<0, se<0,
-        P<0
-        info<0
+       P<0,
+       info<0,
-        freq<0 or freq>1
+       freq<0 or freq>1,
-        or < 0
+       or < 0,
-​	2) SNPs meeting will be removed if you set additional parameters:
+    2) SNPs meeting will be removed if you set additional parameters: p>threshold, info<threshold, freq<maf,
-​    	p>threshold
-​    	info<threshold
-​    	freq<maf
-​    	N < threshold
+       N < threshold,
-​    	duplicated SNPs
+       duplicated SNPs,
-​    	palindrome SNPs
+       palindrome SNPs,
-​    	indels
+       indels,
-​    	SNPs with missing values
+       SNPs with missing values,
-​	3) Alleles of SNPs will be uppercased.
+    3) Alleles of SNPs will be uppercased.
-​	4) Uppercase RS number
+    4) Uppercase RS number
-​	5) Eligible SNPs will be written into file you specified.
+    5) Eligible SNPs will be written into file you specified.